PEOPLE OPS PLAYBOOK

 7. Act on the results

 Then, create development goals to build on strengths and solve any problems identified during the review.
 Like individual contributors, leaders can benefit from learning programs and development modules, especially if they’re new to managing people.
-With higher-level executives, feedback should be more generalized and designed to point them in the right direction; the executive will ultimately be responsible for changing course.

-Follow-up best practices for leadership performance reviews
+Follow-up best practices for leadership evaluations

 Integrate the performance review process with your other HR initiatives